 Basement Mistake#5: Ineffective Sound Resistance

 In the rush to get a basement rec room project finished, soundproofing is often forgotten.
 That’s because it slows down progress at just the time when most people are too eager to want “lots happening”.
 The thing about sound resistance is that the better it is, the larger your home feels.
-It’s very difficult to boost sound insulation features after the fact, but very easy to do it during construction.
+It’s very difficult to boost sound insulation features after the fact, but easy to do it during construction.

-The Better Way: Take the time to install simple but effective features to boost sound resistance between walls and the ceiling that separates you from the living space above.
+The Better Way: Take the time to install simple but effective features to boost sound resistance between walls and the ceiling that separates you from living space above.
 It’s easy and inexpensive to install resilient channel, double-drywall, acoustic batt insulation and other products during construction.
 Don’t let impatience get the better of you.

-How to Finish a Basement Video Course & Project Coaching – BRAND NEW!
+How to Finish a Basement Video Course & Project Coaching

 HOW TO FINISH A BASEMENT is the most complete course of its kind in the world and includes one-on-one coaching from me by email.
+Money-back guarantee.

 What You Get: